LITERATURE: GENERAL NON-FICTION

-BOOKS or book chapters at least half about Greek love that are neither fiction nor poetry nor historical (though some have historical information).
+Books or book chapters predominantly about Greek love that are neither fiction nor poetry nor historical (though some have historical information).
 Arranged in alphabetical order of the authors' surnames.

 Bentham, Jeremy, Offences Against Oneself: Paederasty, written ca. 1785, but only finally published in the Journal of Homosexuality, (III 4 pp. 389-406 & IV 1 pp. 91-107, both 1978, edited by Louis Crompton).
 Presented for reading here.